Far Cotton: More recent developments

-As part of the regeneration of the town, overseen by the West Northamptonshire Development Corporation, many brownfield sites in Far Cotton are undergoing redevelopment in the first decade of the twenty-first century including the new housing estates of Riverside Wharf, Cotton End and Southbridge.
-Extensive development is to occur on former disused warehouses east of Far Cotton.
-Nunn Mills is currently under development to build over 3,000 new houses on a brownfield site.
+As part of the regeneration of the town, overseen by the West Northamptonshire Development Corporation, many brownfield sites in Far Cotton underwent redevelopment in the first decade of the twenty-first century including the new housing estates of Riverside Wharf, Cotton End and Southbridge.
+Extensive development was to occur on former disused warehouses east of Far Cotton.
+Nunn Mills was to be developed to build over 3,000 new houses on a brownfield site.
 There will also be an improved Marina in and around Becket's Park and Midsummer Meadow.